ba6er/marblemaze/README.md

 # Design

-The game consists of 5 main namespaces which contain classes with a loosely similar purpose.
+The game consists of 6 main namespaces which contain classes with a loosely similar purpose.
-Those namespaces are:
 - `lin` for linear algebra and other math-related functionality
 - `in` for input handling
+- `geo` for generating mesh geometry
 - `ren` for rendering and managing underlying resources
 - `snd` for playing sound and managing sound resources
 - `gm` for everything related to game logic

 ## Math
-The `lin` namespace contains `Vec3` and `Mat4` classes which are used by OpenGL for transformations.
+The `lin` namespace contains `Vec2`, `Vec3`, `Vec4` and `Mat4` classes which are used by OpenGL for transformations.
 `Mat4` also contains static functions to generate commonly used matrices.
 This is the specification UML diagram for `lin`.
 ![Math UML diagram](./design/math.png)